Vallum/vallum.github.io/detr.md

 "The way DETR achieves this is by improving AP_L (+7.8), however note that the model is still lagging behind in APs (-5.5).
-DETR-DC5 with the same number of parameters and similar FLOP count has higher AP, but is still significantly behind in APs too." (from paper section "4.1 Comparison with Faster R-CNN")
+DETR-DC5 with the same number of parameters and similar FLOP count has higher AP, but is still significantly behind in APs too." (from the paper section "4.1 Comparison with Faster R-CNN")
 ```

 ## Hungarian Matcher